Here are important tips for keeping your child safe when they travel in something other than a car or truck.

 - Currently in Canada, there are no requirements for taxi companies to supply car seats for child passengers and very few companies offer them.

-- It is not against the law for children to ride in a taxi without a car seat but it can pose a problem for parents who wish to protect their child while travelling this way.
+- In many provinces and territories, it is not against the law for children to ride in a taxi without a car seat, just like other forms of public transportation.
+This can pose a problem for parents who wish to protect their child while travelling this way.
 Currently the options are very limited.